Udon Thani province: Black site

 The province has been named as the locale of a US CIA "black site" used to interrogate suspected terrorists by the United States.
 Suspected locations include Ramasun Station, dominated by a large wullenweber array, also known as the 7th Radio Research Field Station, in Tambon Non Sung of Mueang Udon Thani District; the 13th Artillery Battalion encampment (Camp Yutthasilpprasit) 13 km distant from Ramasun; Udorn Royal Thai Air Force Base; and a Voice of America (VOA) broadcasting station in Ban Dung District.

 Symbols

 The provincial seal shows the tutelary Vaiśravaṇa, also known locally as Thao Wessuwan.
 This is in line with the name of the province, which means "northern city", and on the account, Vaiśravaṇa is the one of Four Heavenly Kings of the northern direction.

 The provincial tree is the Shorea obtusa, and the provincial flower is the Butea monosperma.

-The provincial aquatic life is the small edible carp Labiobarbus siamensis.
+The provincial aquatic lifeform is the small edible carp Labiobarbus siamensis.